scottpcs/Agentopia/agentopia-summary.md

 ## Overview

-Agentopia is an AI Workflow Proof of Concept application that enables users to create, manage, and execute complex workflows involving AI agents and text processing.
+Agentopia is an AI Workflow Proof of Concept application that enables users to create, manage, and execute complex workflows involving AI agents and human interactions.
 The project aims to provide a user-friendly interface for designing and running AI-powered workflows, integrating seamlessly with OpenAI's API.

 ## Current Implementation

 The current implementation provides a functional proof of concept with the following features:

 - A full-screen canvas for designing AI workflows
-- A toolbar for adding different types of nodes (Agent, TextInput, TextOutput)
+- A toolbar for adding different types of nodes (AI Agent, Human Agent, TextInput, TextOutput, HumanInteraction)
 - Draggable and connectable nodes for creating workflow logic
 - Editable properties for agent nodes, including OpenAI model settings
 - Support for multiple OpenAI models including GPT-4, GPT-3.5-Turbo, and their variants